OUR BOARD DIRECTORS

 Lisa Hartley

 Lisa Hartley (Operations Manager) joined SCH in Spring 2021 on a part time self-employed basis.
-She has been working with student co-operatives for over five years, and brings a wealth of experience and expertise to the role.
+She has been working with student co-operatives for over eight years, and brings a wealth of experience and expertise to the role.
 Her initial experience with student led co-operatives was through supporting food and bike co-operatives at Brighton Students’ Union in 2016.
 In February 2018, she recruited a group of students and helped to set up SEASALT Housing Co-operative.
 She worked with SEASALT as their Community Housing Enabler for 3.5 years, in partnership with Brighton and Hove Community Land Trust (BHCLT).
 Lisa was involved throughout the SEASALT journey; including registration, business planning, policy making, community engagement, and a successful community share offer which raised over £300k.
 Following the share offer, BHCLT purchased an eight bed property in Brighton, and now lease it to SEASALT, who moved into the property in September 2021.